• Skip to primary navigation

 1. Prep the ingredients.
 Chop the shallots and garlic.
 Remove the pits from the cherries if you are working with fresh cherries.
 Frozen cherries that are thawed will already have the pits removed.

 2. Cook it up.
 BBQ sauce is cooked up on the stovetop so that all of the flavors come together.
-Here you cook the garlic and onions until soft then add the vinegar, cherries and tomato paste.
-You will need to thin it out a bot with a little water since the cherries make a really thick sauce.
-You can thin the cherry bbq sauce to your liking.
+Here you cook the garlic and onions until soft then add the vinegar, cherries, and tomato paste.
+You will need to thin it out a bit with a little water since the cherries make a really thick sauce.
+You can thin the cherry BBQ sauce to your liking.

 pork kebob with cherry bbq sauce